-- The Draft IDP and Budget for 2017/2018 must be presented for adoption by Council at the end of March 2017. - Submission of the IDP to the MEC of Local Government for comments - The adopted IDP will be advertised for public comments - Council held a Strategic Session held on 17-18 November 2016 reviewing the strategic agenda - In addition to the IDP Rep Forum that was established, Council have established the IDP Steering Committee.
-The purpose of these is to ensure that the review and implementation of the IDP is driven by these structures - Council Meets the People regularly. - The Final IDP & Budget for 2016/2021 must be presented for adoption by Council by the end of May 2017.
+- The Draft IDP and Budget for 2018/2019 must be presented for adoption by Council at the end of March 2018. - Submission of the IDP to the MEC of Local Government for comments - The adopted IDP will be advertised for public comments - Council held a Strategic Session held on 17-18 November 2016 reviewing the strategic agenda - In addition to the IDP Rep Forum that was established, Council have established the IDP Steering Committee.
+The purpose of these is to ensure that the review and implementation of the IDP is driven by these structures - Council Meets the People regularly.